-2020 2019 Service cost in current period \$ 133 \$ 5,109 Interest cost of defined benefit obligation 1,063 1,228 Interest revenue from planned assets (759) (747) Defined benefit cost stated into income \$ 437 \$ 5,590 scope of utilization for the Fund includes deposit in domestic or foreign investment domestic financial institutions, in or foreign listed, over-the-counter, or private placement equity securities, investment in domestic or foreign real estate securitization products, etc.).
+2021 2020 Service cost in current period \$ 133 \$ 133 Interest cost of defined benefit obligation 946 1,063 Interest revenue from planned assets (824) (759) Amount allocated by Labor Standards Act article 56 item 2 2,231 Defined benefit cost stated into income \$ 2,486 \$ 437

+- The Bank of Taiwan was commissioned to manage the Fund of the Company's defined benefit pension plan in accordance with the Fund's annual investment and utilization plan and Article 6 of the "Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund" (The scope of utilization for the Fund includes deposit in domestic or foreign domestic financial institutions. investment in foreign listed, over-the-counter, or private placement equity securities, investment in domestic or foreign real estate securitization products, etc.).
 With regard to the utilization of the Fund, its minimum earnings in the annual distributions on the final financial statements shall be no less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 Any deficits thereof shall be made up by the national treasury upon approval of the competent authority.
 As the Company was not entitled to participate in operation and management of the Fund, it was not impossible for the Company to disclose the classification of fair value of the planned assets in accordance with Paragraph 142 of Article 19 of IAS.
-For the fair value of the total assets under the Fund on December 31, 2020 and 2019, please see the labor pension fund utilization report published by the government each year.
+For the fair value of the total assets under the Fund on December 31, 2021 and 2020, please see the labor pension fund utilization report published by the government each year. - (g) Actuarial hypotheses about pension are summarized as following: (expressed under weighted average method)